helm/helm-www/content/en/docs/topics/plugins.md

 ### Testing a Local Plugin

-First you need to find your `HELM_PLUGINS` path to do it run the folowing command:
+First you need to find your `HELM_PLUGINS` path to do it run the following command:

 ``` bash
 helm env